-Bath is one of my favourite destinations for a staycation; it offers a complete getaway, whilst not being too far from home.
-Bath is just one and a half hours from London Paddington with an off-peak return which can be booked on Expedia coming in at £77.
-If you fancy travelling in First, you can often snag a First ticket for as little as £59.50 each way.
+Bath is one of my favorite destinations for a staycation; it offers a complete getaway, whilst not being too far from home.
+Bath is just one and a half hours from London Paddington with an off-peak return which can be booked on Expedia coming in at £77 GBP.
+If you fancy traveling in First, you can often snag a First ticket for as little as £59.50 GBP each way.
 More importantly, this rail journey is superbly picturesque, taking you through fields and between the rolling hills that sit on the edge of the Cotswolds.

-What makes Bath special is largely it’s architecture.
-The city is hewn out of a creamy limestone that gives the entire city a warm, honey colour and as a result, it being awarded World Heritage status.
+What makes Bath special is largely its architecture.
+The city is hewn out of a creamy limestone that gives the entire city a warm, honey color, and as a result, it has been awarded World Heritage status.

 I highly recommend the Expedia booking experience.
 In fact, when I booked this trip, I found the rate offered when you are logged into your account, to be one of the best if not the best available online.
 Once you login you become an Expedia member which means that you get access to the best rates.
 The process is simple, great value and you also earn Nectar points with your booking.

 What I also particularly like about Expedia, is the insightful rating system.
 Each hotel is rated by previous customers and you can easily click through to all the reviews whilst choosing your hotel making the decision-making doubly easy!

 For us, it has to be the Gainsborough Bath Spa which is situated right in the centre of town about 20 steps from the main street.
 We choose this hotel for its location, its elegance, and the fact that you can waste your entire staycation floating about in the magnificent spa waters in the hotel’s historic spa.